An AI system to help scientists write expert-level empirical software: Methods

 The OpenProblems.bio benchmark profiles the performance of several state-of-the-art existing methods.
 As of July 11, 2025 there were 19 different methods.
 Three methods have implementations in both R and Python: \texttt{LIGER} and \texttt{pyliger}, \texttt{Harmony} and \texttt{Harmonypy}, and \texttt{batchelor mnnCorrect} and \texttt{mnnpy}.
 After grouping reimplementations of the same method, there are 16 separate research ideas.
 From this list, we excluded all six foundation model methods (\texttt{UCE}, \texttt{SCimilarity}, \texttt{scGPT (zero shot)}, \texttt{scGPT (fine-tuned)}, \texttt{Geneformer}, and \texttt{scPRINT}) because they perform very poorly on the benchmark and use a much larger training set.
 For example, only a single foundation model (\texttt{UCE}) performs better than the negative control of ``No integration'' which simply performs PCA on the dataset.
 We further excluded \texttt{scANVI}, which is a modification of \texttt{scVI} that is trained using cell type information.
 Since cell type information is used to define the metrics, this represents data leakage and consequently we consider \texttt{scANVI} a control method.
 This resulted in nine existing different research methods to optimize with tree search.

 For each of the nine existing methods, we obtained the manuscript PDF corresponding to the method.
 To obtain a short method description from the manuscript, we used Gemini 2.5 Pro Thinking to summarize the paper (prompt in \suptab{table:sc_baseline_prompt}, example output in \suptab{table:sc_baseline_prompt_output_bbknn}).
 For \texttt{batchelor fastMNN}, which is a faster implementation of \texttt{batchelor mnnCorrect}, there is no separate publication and thus we provided the paper PDF of \texttt{batchelor mnnCorrect} as well as the docstring corresponding to \texttt{batchelor fastMNN} from \url{https://rdrr.io/github/LTLA/batchelor/man/fastMNN.html} (Details section) with a slightly adjusted prompt.
-Finally, the method summary is added to the tree search notebook, and is used to come up with better code solutions given the method summary.
+Finally, the method summary is added to the tree search prompt, and is used to come up with better code solutions given the method summary.

 For each of the nine methods, we ran three replicates of tree search.
 For \figref{fig:batch_integration}, we selected the replicate that had the best performance based on the validation set score.
-We show the performance of all replicates in \supfig{fig:barplot_replicates}.
+We show the performance of all replicates in \extfig{fig:barplot_replicates}.
+Code for the best performing method is in \suptab{table:sc_bbknn_code}.

 \paragraph{Hyperparameters}To determine optimal hyperparameters for each base method, we employed Optuna, an automated hyperparameter optimization framework~\cite{optuna_2019}.
 Search spaces were defined across integer, float, and categorical parameter types by experts.
 The optimization process ran for a total of five times the number of parameters.
 In each trial, a model was trained using a sampled parameter set and evaluated based on a performance metric that Optuna's Tree-structured Parzen Estimator (TPE) sampler aimed to maximize.
 All hyperparameter optimization was conducted solely on the training dataset.
 The best identified hyperparameter set was then utilized to train the final base methods and evaluate them on the held-out OpenProblems dataset.